AdobeDocs/experience-platform.en/help/destinations/catalog/advertising/pubmatic.md

 ## Prerequisites {#prerequisites}

-Please talk to your PubMatic Account Manager to make sure your account is configured correctly and supports onboarding of audience segments.
+Talk to your PubMatic Account Manager to make sure your account is configured correctly and supports onboarding of audience segments.
 They will also make sure you have all the relevant details to set up this destination and to provide you support during the integration.

 ## Supported identities {#supported-identities}